warbe-maker/warbe-maker.github.io/_posts/2020-09-11-Application-versus-Visual-Basic-Error.markdown

     End If
 End Function
 ```
 There may be a slightly better way but this should be a good start.
-The following testing is shows the usage of it.
+The following two test examples show the usage of the AppErr function - by the way outlining some error handling in general.
 ```vbscript
 Public Sub Test_AppErr()
     On Error GoTo on_error